Fire and rescue services

 Change Australian dollars for XPF at banks and authorised exchange bureaus.

-There are ATMs and credit cards facilities in Noumea and other major centres.
+There are ATMs and credit card facilities in Noumea and other major centres.

 Take enough cash if you're travelling to remote areas.

-Industrial and political disputes as well as strikes can cause disruptions to essential services including transport links.
-Monitor developments and plan as required.
-See Safety
+Industrial and political disputes, as well as strikes, can cause disruptions to essential services, including transport links.
+Monitor the media and follow the advice of local authorities (see Safety).

-You can drive in New Caledonia on a valid Australia driver's licence for up to one year after arrival.
+You can drive in New Caledonia on a valid Australian driver's licence for up to one year after arrival.

 On the road: